sleepydirt/minecraft-server-hosting/README.md

 # Running a Modded Server on the VM
 The features that GCP provides for free is overkill for a simple vanilla Minecraft server.
 As such, you may want to have mods in your multiplayer server.

-Using either a fabric/forge .jar launcher, upload the server jar file into your VM with the same method mentioned above.
-Run the server once such that the ``` mods ``` folder is generated.
+Using either a fabric/forge .jar launcher, replace the `server.jar` file with a Forge/Fabric launcher.
+Run the server once to generate the ``` mods ``` folder.

 Upload whatever .jar files your mod(s) require into the ``` mods ``` folder onto your VM.